mendix/docs/content/appstore/app-services/speech-to-text.md

 3. Select the **StartService** microflow from the **SpeechToText** > **USE_ME** folder.
 4. Set **After startup** to the microflow that calls the **StartService** microflow.

-## 7 Using Speech To Text
+### 4.2 Converting Speech into Text in Your Browser

 You can use Speech To Text to convert voice into text and then trigger a customizable action.

-When you start from a blank app template in Mendix Studio Pro, follow the steps below to set up custom actions quickly.

-### 7.1 Converting Speech into Text in Your Browser

 To let the [Microphone](#microphone) widget convert speech, set these data source attributes: **transcript**, **Actions** and **Arguments**.

-Below are the steps to build an example web app which can convert speech to text and triggers actions:
+Below are the steps to build an example web app from a blank app template which can convert speech to text and triggers actions:

 1. In your app module's domain model, create an entity and name it *Microphone*, with the following attributes:
    * `NewTranscript` (String)